-Heat Exchanger - Leaks and insufficient vaporization are issues with heat exchangers.
+Heat Exchanger - Leaks and insufficient vaporization are potential issues with heat exchangers.

-- External leaks External leaks may be on the coolant lines or the LNG lines.
+- External leaks External leaks may be found on the coolant lines or the LNG lines.
 Coolant leaks will show visible coolant around the leak.
 LNG leaks may be either liquid (visible) or vapor (non-visible) depending on the location of the leak.
 Non-visible external leaks can be found using a leak detector solution.
 External leaks can be repaired by cleaning and re-tightening fittings if the leak is a thread seal leak.
-If the external leak is through damaged or faulty welded fittings a replacement heat exchanger will be needed. - Internal leaks Internal leaks may be on the LNG lines.
-LNG/vapor leaks will allow natural gas to enter the coolant system causing high coolant pressures and possible alarms.
-Replace heat exchanger.
+If the external leak is through damaged or faulty welded fittings a replacement heat exchanger will be needed. - Internal leaks Internal leaks may be found on the heat exchangers internal LNG tubing.
+LNG/vapor leaks will allow natural gas to enter the coolant system causing high coolant pressures and possible alarms due to coolant loss.
+If internal leaks are found replace the heat exchanger.